OpenTasmania/oj-server/docs/DEVELOPERS.md

 # Get a logger for the current module
 logger = logging.getLogger(__name__)

-# Use the logger - symbols are automatically added based on log level
+# Use the logger
-logger.info("This is an informational message")  # Will include ℹ️ symbol logger.warning("This is a warning message")  # Will include ⚠️ symbol logger.error("This is an error message")  # Will include ❌ symbol
+logger.info("This is an informational message") logger.warning("This is a warning message") logger.error("This is an error message")

 # For user-facing messages that require consistent formatting
 from common.command_utils import log_map_server